 Reports are another great feature in the CareClinic app.
 They can provide a lot of perception into your lifestyle.
 CareClinic’s reports consider your logs in diary, nutrition, activities, symptoms etc., and subsequently generate reports to show the associations between those entries.
 This connection would be helpful to learn more about yourself and your pregnancy-related changes.

-Download CareClinic now and plan for your healthy pregnancy and healthy life ahead.
+Download CareClinic now and plan for a healthy pregnancy and healthy life ahead.